 All students must:

-- pass a free MCC reading assessment test and math assessment test OR
+- Pass a free MCC reading assessment test (bring print out of passing grade) OR

-- show an unofficial/official transcript with proof of a passing grade in a college-level math course.
+- show an unofficial or official transcript with proof of a passing grade in any college-level course.

 Free assessment tests are given at the Testing Center in SSC L131a.
 Please check the current credit-free catalog for Testing Center hours.
 No appointment is necessary.
 You may go directly to room SSC L-131a to take the test.
 Please bring your photo ID and your high school diploma or GED with you.